umbraco/UmbracoDocs/umbraco-cms/reference/security/authenticate-with-active-directory.md

 You need to install the `Microsoft.AspNetCore.Authentication.MicrosoftAccount` NuGet package.
 There are two approaches to installing the packages:

-1. Use your favorite IDE and open up the **NuGet Package Manager** to search and install the packages.
+1. Use your favorite Integrated Development Environment (IDE) and open up the **NuGet Package Manager** to search and install the packages.
 2. Use the command line to install the package.

 ## Azure AD Authentication for Users

 1. Create a class called `BackofficeAuthenticationExtensions.cs` to configure the external login.

     ```csharp
     using Microsoft.AspNetCore.Authentication.MicrosoftAccount;